shotstack-samples/trim-videos-using-python/README.md

 ### Running the scripts

-There are three Python scripts in this repository.
-First is the `trim-videos.py` that trims a video.
-Second is the `merge-videos.py` file that merges two videos.
-Third is the `video-effects.py` file that adds transitions, motion effects, and a background music to the videos.
+There are two Python scripts in this repository.
+First is the `trim-video.py` that trims a single video.
+Second is the `trim-videos.py` file that trims multiple videos from a list of videos.

 ### Checking render status